-The crypto-mining has a modular structure and employes multiple techniques to infect systems and evade detection.
+The crypto-mining botnet has a modular structure and employs multiple techniques to infect systems and evade detection.

 “Prometei exploits the recently disclosed Microsoft Exchange vulnerabilities associated with the HAFNIUM attacks to penetrate the network for malware deployment, credential harvesting and more.” reads the analysis published by Cybereason.
 “The victimology is quite random and opportunistic rather than highly targeted, which makes it even more dangerous and widespread.
 Prometei has been observed to be active in systems across a variety of industries, including: Finance, Insurance, Retail, Manufacturing, Utilities, Travel, and Construction.”

 Experts observed that the crooks behind this botnet explicitly avoid infecting targets in former Soviet bloc countries.

 Prometei targets both Windows-based and Linux-Unix-based delivering the appropriate payload based on the operating system.
 In order to make the botnet resilient to C2 takeover, the bot is able to interact with four different command-and-control (C2) servers.